 We don’t tell our audience which Feast will be on offer at which venue, just to add a little excitement.
 So here are the Feasts, in alphabetical order

-The Castleman is an independent owner-managed hotel and Barbara Garnsworthy is owner, manager and head chef.
+The Castleman, an atmospheric country house hotel, is owned and managed by Barbara Garnsworthy, who is also head chef.
 Local sourcing is at the heart of the Castleman’s culinary style.
-Herbs, salads, vegetables and fruit are grown in the gardens, and if you are enjoying a traditional Sunday lunch, you can be told from exactly which of the local farms your meat has originated.
+Herbs, salads, vegetables and fruit are grown in the gardens, and you can find out from which local farm your Sunday roast originated.

-aux Quat’Saisons and Blantyre Hotel (USA).
-Cheese specialist Mark’s menus always include details of the meat, fish, vegetables and fruit, and the “food miles” they have travelled to Cranborne.
-Mark was chosen as Chef of 2015 in the Dorset Magazine Food, Drink and Farming Awards.
+In 2017 Mark and Emmanuelle Hartstone celebrate their tenth anniversary at their restaurant with rooms.
+Cheese expert and multi award-winning chef Mark’s menus always include details of the meat, fish, vegetables and fruit, and the “food miles” they have travelled to Cranborne.

 The Pig on the Beach’s greenhouse restaurant offers outstanding coastline sea views out to Old Harry Rocks.
 From garden to plate, what cannot be grown in The Pig’s well-stocked kitchen garden and fruit cages will be sourced within a 25-mile radius.
 The food is seasonal and influenced by the forest and coast, with the emphasis on fresh, clean flavours.

-Inn on the A30 continues to provide a warm welcome to tourists and travellers, as well as being a favourite destination for locals wanting a proper village pub with real ales and good food.
+The Ship continues a long tradition of hospitality at this former coaching inn on the A30, a favourite destination for locals wanting a proper village pub with real ales and good food.
 Owner Gavin Griggs, chef Bruce Cox and the team pride themselves on using local and seasonal ingredients.
-In 2016, The Ship won the Campaign for Real Ale’s Heart of Wessex area award and the regional round, and went on to be one of the finalists for the national title.